schoeberl/chisel-empty/README.md

 # chisel-empty

-An almost empty chisel project as a starting point for hardware design
+An almost empty chisel project as a starting point for hardware design.

+See the `Makefile` for the hardware and test targets.